Shelly Glaister-Young

 Shelly is instructed in factually complex matters such as those involving allegations of non-accidental or inflicted injury and fabricated or induced illness.
 Shelly is meticulous in her preparation and a passionate, engaging advocate.

 Shelly supports numerous initiatives striving to improve access to and diversity at the Bar.
-She is a patron of the Association of Women Barristers and ambassador for the association’s #IBelongToTheBar campaign.
-For many years she has participated in the 'Bar Mock Trial Competition' run by Young Citizens as well as the Bar Council’s 'Barristers in Schools' programme and ‘Bar Placement Week’.
-She mentors aspiring barristers for the Association of Women Barristers, Inner Temple and Bridging the Bar.
+She is a patron of the Association of Women Barristers.
+For many years she has volunteered for the 'Bar Mock Trial Competition' run by Young Citizens as well as the Bar Council’s 'Barristers in Schools' programme and ‘Bar Placement Week’.
+She mentors aspiring barristers for Inner Temple and has been a Pod Leader and Coach for Bridging the Bar since the inception of its pioneering academy.

 Shelly has provided training to the Metropolitan Police Service’s Rape and Serious Sexual Offences Unit and Domestic Abuse Unit on disclosure between the family and criminal courts and jurisdictions.